-On October 2022, IASB has published "Non-current Liabilities with Covenants (Amendments to IAS 1)" to clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
-According to the amendment, only covenants with which an entity is required to comply on or before the reporting date affect the classification of a liability as current or non-current.
-In addition, an entity has to disclose information in the notes that enables users of financial statements to understand the risk that non-current liabilities with covenants could become repayable within twelve months.
-The amendments are effective for annual reporting periods beginning on or after January 1, 2024.
+In October 2022, the IASB issued an amendment entitled Long-Term Liabilities with Covenants (Amendments to IFRS No. 1) to determine the impact on the classification of obligations that an entity must satisfy within twelve months of the reporting period.
+According to the amendment, the classification of a liability as current or non-current is affected only by the conditions that the entity must comply with on or before the reporting date.
+In addition, an entity must disclose in the notes to the financial statements to users of the statements the risk that long-term obligations with covenants may be settled within twelve months.
+The amendments are effective for annual periods beginning on or after 1 January 2024.